NathanWailes/sens/1. Learn/Books/Ending Aging.md

 - Small amounts of money will be "pivotal" early-on to fund the relatively-less-expensive mouse research that will get society excited enough to supply the necessary larger amount funding into the effort.
 - This book focuses on convincing readers of the *practicality* of radical life extension; if you want answers to questions about the *desirability* of life extension, check my website.
 ### 3. Demystifying Aging (20pp)
-- There are people in the pro-aging trance who believe that aging will probably eventually be cured, but also believe that the chance of that happening soon is zero.
+- There will be a subset of readers trapped in the pro-aging trance who--"in their heart of hearts"--believe that aging may someday come under medical control, but they also subconsciously(?) believe the odds of it happening within their lifetime are so low (0%-1%) that it's psychologically more comfortable to *irrationally* believe that aging will *never* come under medical control.
-- The goal of this chapter is to convince these people that the probability of a cure relatively soon is at least not zero.
+- My goals in this chapter are to:
+  1. dismantle that safe-haven of being able to believe that aging will *never* come under medical control, and
+  1. demonstrate further that the odds of aging being brought under control *in the foreseeable future* are *at least* non-zero.
-- In this chapter I am going to debunk the idea that aging is a phenomenon unlike all other health conditions.
+- To that end I am going to debunk the popular idea that aging is a phenomenon unlike all other health conditions.
-- TODO: Continue this.
 #### The Illusory Boundary Between Aging and Disease
+- Through the 1950s, '60s, and '70s, while gerontology was making its big push for recognition as a legitimate biological discipline, rhetoric developed to the effect that the infirmities of aging should be viewed as separable into two distinct phenomena: on the one hand, age-related diseases, and on the other hand, "aging itself".
+- Gerontologists did this to try to protect funding for their field (which was to study those things they described as "aging itself").
+- The truth is, "All gerontologists know that aging is no more and no less than the *collective early stages* of the various age-related diseases."
+- "I maintain that it is overwhelmingly the inaccurate rhetoric of gerontologists, resulting from their misguided policy of previous decades, that has brought about such entrenched resistance to a simple, obvious and (within the field) universally agreed-upon truth about the potential value of postponing aging."
 #### Why Aging Doesn't Need a Timer
 #### The Corollary That Even Most Experts Overlook
 #### Why Fixing Aging Is *Easier* than Fixing Similarly Complex Machines